 Strive for convincing illusions when placing realistic objects.
 Design detailed 3D assets with lifelike textures to create objects that appear to inhabit the physical environment in which you place them.
 Using information from ARKit, you can scale objects properly and position them on detected real-world surfaces, reflect environmental lighting conditions and simulate camera grain, cast top-down diffuse object shadows on real-world surfaces, and update visuals as the camera's position changes.
 To help avoid breaking the illusion you create, make sure your app updates scenes 60 times per second so objects don’t appear to jump or flicker.

 Consider how virtual objects with reflective surfaces show the environment.
 Reflections in ARKit are approximations based on the environment captured by the camera.
 To help maintain the illusion that an AR experience is real, prefer small or coarse reflective surfaces that downplay the effect of these approximations.

 Use audio and haptics to enhance the immersive experience.
 A sound effect or bump sensation is a great way to confirm that a virtual object has made contact with a physical surface or other virtual object.
 Background music can also help envelop people in the virtual world.
-For guidance, see Audio and Haptics.
+For guidance, see Playing audio and Playing haptics.